-Michigan open container laws are designed to deter people from drinking and driving.
-People who are found in possession of an open container in a moving vehicle may receive a ticket and could face consequences.
-In Michigan, the penalties for having an open container may include fines and possibly some jail time.
+Michigan’s open container laws are arguably designed to discourage drinking and driving.
+Regardless of why we have these laws, if you are found in possession of an open container in a moving vehicle in Grand Rapids, then you are likely to receive a ticket.
+In Michigan, the open container law is a misdemeanor, and the penalties for having an open container may include fines and possibly some jail time.
 You should speak with an experienced lawyer for more information on the potential penalties in your case.Definition of an Open Container

-What is considered an open container?
-“Container” can apply to any can, bottle, jar, cup, or receptacle that is used to hold alcohol.
-Whether it contains wine, beer, or liquor, if the seal is broken and can be readily consumed by a person, it is considered an open container.
+In evaluating the law you may first wonder what exactly the law considers to be an open container?
+The word “container” applies to any can, bottle, jar, cup, or receptacle that is used to hold alcohol.
+The type of alcohol it contains is not relevant.
+What is relevant is whether the seal is broken and can be readily consumed by a person.
+If so, then it is considered to be an open container.

 In many cases, open container violations go hand in hand with driving under the influence (DUI) violations.
 In Michigan, drivers over the age of 21 may be charged with DUI if their blood alcohol content is .08% or higher.
 The penalties for drunk driving include jail time, probation, fines, community service, and the loss of driving privileges.Contacting an Attorney